 Read More ...

-Gota and colleagues did a safety and bioavailability study on healthy volunteers and patients with non-responsive bone cancer.
-Subjects were given doses between 400 and 1,200 mg of curcumin in solid lipid particle form (equivalent to 3 to 9 capsules of Curcumin Active).
+Gota and colleagues did a safety and bioavailability study on healthy volunteers versus patients.
+Subjects were given doses between 400 and 1,200 mg of curcumin in solid lipid particle form (equivalent to 1 to 2 capsules of Curcumin Active).
 All doses showed significant absorption into the bloodstream over 8 hours with no adverse events.
-This is especially significant since previous studies giving 8,000-12,000 mg of pure regular curcumin barely showed any blood levels or clinical improvements.
-In addition, the 1,200 mg dose produced blood levels of curcumin necessary to reduce isoprostanes, TNF-α, and amyloid-β, which are markers for diseases like cancer and Alzheimer’s disease.

 Longvida® Curcumin in Humans